-The purpose of engine oil is to lubricate working parts of the engine.
+The purpose of oil is to lubricate working parts of the engine.
 But why you say?
 Engines are made of metal.
-Metal on metal friction is not a good thing!
+Metal-on-metal friction is not a good thing!

 - Conventional (also called mineral or regular)

 The most modern oil.
-A thinner oil, where the molecules in the oil are specially made to meet the demands of modern day engine.
+A thinner oil, where the molecules in the oil are specially made to meet the demands of a modern-day engine.
 Synthetic oil is designed to protect your vehicle under extreme circumstances.
-The longest lasting type of engine oil.
+The longest-lasting type of oil.
 It does not cause your engine to leak, however, because it is a thinner oil, it is easier to identify leaks in gaskets and/or seals.

 A blend of mineral oil and synthetic oil.
 Semi-synthetic oil is usually cheaper than fully synthetic.
 The blend gives some of the benefits of synthetic oil ie. giving engine protection across a wide range of temperatures.
 It does not degrade as quickly as conventional/mineral oil.